25prabhu10/notes/docs/Concepts/Data Structures.md

    {
        int a;
        int b;
-       swap(&a, &b); // pass the variable address not the value printf("A == %d, B == %d", a, b);
+       swap(&a, &b); // PASS THE VARIABLE ADDRESS NOT THE VALUE printf("A == %d, B == %d", a, b);
    }
    ```